raspberrypilearning/chatbot/en/step_3.md

 --- task ---

-Your chatbot simply replies ‘What a lovely name!’ every time.
-You can personalise your chatbot’s reply, by making use of the user’s answer.
+Right now, your chatbot replies "What a lovely name!" every time you answer.
+You can make the chatbot’s reply more personal, so that the reply is different every time a different name is typed in.

-Change the chatbot’s code to `join`{:class="blockoperators"} "Hi" with the `answer`{:class="blocksensing"} to your question, so that it looks like this:
+Change the chatbot sprite’s code to `join`{:class="blockoperators"} "Hi" with the `answer`{:class="blocksensing"} to the "What's your name?" question, so that the code looks like this:

 ![nano sprite](images/nano-sprite.png)
 ```blocks